 While upgrading a vShield Manager 5.1.1 install to 5.1.4 at a client, I ran into an issue with logging in after a completed upgrade.
 The username and password used to log in, and subsequently upload the upgrade file, was no longer working after the upgrade finished and the vShield Manager appliance had been rebooted.

 I have a free Google Chromecast to give a way to one lucky winner.
 As part of being voted into the top 50 VMware & virtualization blogs I was lucky enough to win one for myself, and as an added bonus I get to give away one to one of my readers too!
 To be able to find a worthy winner of it, I’ve decided to host a contest.
+Since I do enjoy a bit of photography, and the site name is vNinja, the contest rules is as follows:

 Eric Siebert has yet again pulled through, and organized his annual top VMware & virtualization blogs vote, and the results are now in.
 Congratulations to everyone involved, be it bloggers, podcasters or otherwise engaged in making this possible.